DaveParillo/cisc192-reader/src/chapter11/checking_the_other_values.rst

            Incorrect!
 Take a look at the numbers again!
          - [x] the percent by which the number of appearances differs from the expected number decreases

            Incorrect!
-As we continue to increase the size of num_values, the percent by which the number of appearances differes from the expected value approaches 0.
+As we continue to increase the size of numValues, the percent by which the number of appearances differes from the expected value approaches 0.